euroscipy/euroscipy_proceedings/papers/antonia_tugores/tugores.rst

 database and it is necessary to have it in the highest level of the document.

 Deleted tweets have a different structure than regular ones.
 In particular they are identified by the key, *deleted*, in the highest document level.
-The only contain information on the user and the tweetID of the erased tweet.
+They only contain information on the user and the tweetID of the erased tweet.
 We also store these tweets.